Entrance Fees - Weekly

 Academic Fee Waiver

-Schools and other bona fide academic institutions conducting non-commercial educational purposes outings, may request an Academic Fee Waiver for Glen Canyon National Recreation Area.
-Cick HERE for information, and to apply.
+Schools and other bona fide academic institutions conducting non-commercial educational outings may request an Academic Fee Waiver for Glen Canyon National Recreation Area.

 Special Park Uses